Lisa Lantz (department head)

 An intensive experiential research ensemble devoted to creating, developing, performing and producing a faculty-directed dance performance.
 Students in this course will be involved in research and theoretical discussion supporting active involvement in a collaborative process of performance and production.
 Dance majors must complete six performance practicums, while minors must complete three.
 Course may be repeated an unlimited number of times (including more than one in a semester).
 Enrollment by audition or consent of instructor, will be limited to performing members of the ensemble for the production.

-This course introduces Movement Fundamentals (MF) through theatrical, social, ritualized dance and movement practices.
-Students will investigate how MF prepares them for analyzing ritualized dance and movement practices and for teaching and performing various dance and movement forms (ballet, contemporary, jazz, hip-hop, yoga, pilates, swing, ballroom, martial arts, etc).
-This course examines the performing body as primary text through performance (both live and recorded) and theoretical texts from various theatrical, social, ritualized dance and movement practices.
+This course introduces Movement Fundamentals (MF)and Laban Movement Analysis (LMA) through theatrical, social, ritualized dance and movement practices.
+Students will investigate how MF and LMA prepares them for analyzing ritualized dance and movement practices and for teaching and performing various dance and movement forms (ballet, contemporary, jazz, hip-hop, yoga, pilates, swing, ballroom, martial arts, etc).
+This course examines the body as primary source through performance (both live and recorded) and theoretical texts from various theatrical, social, ritualized dance and movement practices.

 An introductory movement course exploring vital integrative connections between somatic practice and performance preparation.
 Somatic skills including dynamic alignment and functional anatomy provide the groundwork for embodied movement exploration.
 The study and practice of dynamic alignment and embodied anatomy unfolds new relationships between physical function and expression.